 HK MP-54, or HK 54 – a prototype submachine gun (1965).
-Earlier MP-5A1 adopted by German police and Border Guard looked the same.
-Note that the sights and the muzzle are different from the latter models.
+The early MP5A1 adopted by the German police and Border Guard looked the same.
+Note that the sights and the muzzle are different from the later models.

-HK MP-5N.
-Modern version developed for US Navy.
-Features plastic trigger group of latest design, with ambidextrous selector lever and “icon”markings.
-Barrel is threaded to accept US-made detachable silencers, in addition to HK standard three-lug mounts.
-Retractable buttstock of A3 configuration.
+HK MP5N.
+A modern version developed for the US Navy.
+Featuring a plastic trigger group of the latest design, with ambidextrous selector lever and “icon” markings.
+The barrel is threaded to accept US-made detachable sound suppressors, in addition to HK standard three-lug mounts.
+Retractable buttstock is of the A3 configuration.

 middle – early type all-plastic with S-E-F markings;

-right – most modern all-plastic design of “A4” variation,with additional 3-rounds burst facility and icon markings.
+right – most recent all plastic design of the ‘A4’ variation, with additional 3 round burst facility and icon markings.